Hadith: Dreams Are of Three Types — From Allah, Shaytan & Nafs (Sahih Muslim 2263)

 1. Ru'ya Saliha — The True Dream (From Allah)

-The ru'ya saliha (righteous vision) is the highest category of dream.
+The ru'ya saliha (righteous vision) is the highest category.
 These are genuine communications — glad tidings, guidance, or warnings from Allah.
-The Prophet (PBUH) said: "The true dream is one-forty-sixth part of prophecy."
+The Prophet (ﷺ) said: "The true dream is one-forty-sixth part of prophecy."
+(Sahih al-Bukhari 6989)

-- Clarity — the dream is vivid, coherent, and memorable
+- Clarity — vivid, coherent, and memorable upon waking

-- Emotional impact — it leaves a profound impression that lingers
+- Emotional impact — leaves a profound impression that lingers

 - Truthful content — what is shown eventually corresponds to reality